A multi-national sporting event for wounded, injured and ill Servicemen and women, held globally since its inception in 2014 by the Duke of Sussex.

 The Invictus Games is about much more than just sport – it captures hearts, challenges minds and changes lives.

 The Games recognise the significant contribution made by family and friends in the recovery process.

-With the 6th Invictus Games in Düsseldorf, the goal is to give soldiers who are wounded, injured or ill in body and soul a greater awareness and recognition in society and to support their path in rehabilitation.
+The 7th Invictus Games in Canada will give wounded, injured and ill veterans the chance to be given greater awareness and recognition in society and to support their path in rehabilitation.